devans1913/GifTastic/README.md

 ## Screen Shot
 ![Screen shot](assets/images/gifTastic.JPG)
-Submitting a new character will display gifs relating to that show, and append the artist selected.
+Submitting a new character will display gifs relating to that character or movie, and append the artist/movie selected to the end of the array.

 ## Technologies used